aahladmanas/aahladmanas.github.io/_posts/2020-02-09-optimization.md

 1. Non-task dependent hyperparameter ranges.
 2. Random search based hyperparameter tuning; uniform over a range.
+3. The range of hyperparameters for less common algorithms should not be small.

 ### **Results**

 1. No algorithm performs the best uniformly.
 Expected.
 2. Tuning the "stabilizer" parameter seems to help.
 3. Adam seems to work for reasonably well out of the box.

 > Show plots.